skywarth/that-red-gemstone/docs/resc.md

 https://www.rubyguides.com/ruby-tutorial/

 Short and concise content for fast progress.

+Author also feature a paid version with more comprehensive approach.
+It's called 'Rubby Deep Dive'

 #### Learn Ruby The Hard Way - Zed A. Shaw & Rob Sobers